Spotlight Lucky 15: four horses to back on Wednesday

 Last updated

-- Salisbury Placepot tips: Harry Wilson serves up his perm for the £50,000 guaranteed pool
+- Harry Wilson struck with two winners in his last column - find out his tips for every race on the Racing League card at Windsor

+- The Punt Acca: Liam Headd with three Racing League selections at Windsor on Thursday evening

-- Wednesday's free racing tips: six horses to consider putting in your multiple bets
+- Thursday's free racing tips: six horses to consider putting in your multiple bets

-- The Punt Acca: Laurence Morter's three horse racing tips at Ffos Las, Kempton and Salisbury on Wednesday

-- Salisbury Placepot tips: Harry Wilson serves up his perm for the £50,000 guaranteed pool
+- Windsor Placepot tips: Paul Kealy's perm for the £50,000 guaranteed pool on Thursday

+- Harry Wilson struck with two winners in his last column - find out his tips for every race on the Racing League card at Windsor

+- The Punt Acca: Liam Headd with three Racing League selections at Windsor on Thursday evening

-- Wednesday's free racing tips: six horses to consider putting in your multiple bets
+- Thursday's free racing tips: six horses to consider putting in your multiple bets

-- The Punt Acca: Laurence Morter's three horse racing tips at Ffos Las, Kempton and Salisbury on Wednesday
+- Windsor Placepot tips: Paul Kealy's perm for the £50,000 guaranteed pool on Thursday